The Key To Handling Conflict On Your Church Leadership Team

 Patrick Lencioni in his book The Advantage writes, “Contrary to popular wisdom and behavior, conflict is not a bad thing for a team.
 In fact, the fear of conflict is almost always a sign of problems.”

 Dr. John Gottman, marriage researcher at the University of Washington, tracked over 700 couples for more than 20 years, and he could predict with 91% accuracy which of those couples would divorce.
 How did he predict it?
 Not by if they argued, but HOW they argued.
-It is not if you have conflict, but how you have conflict that makes a marriage stable or fragile.
+It is not whether or not you have conflict, but how you deal with conflict that makes a marriage stable or fragile.

 Effective teams will have a willingness to disagree, yet hold each other accountable to not move into destructive conflict.

 Lencioni recommends five questions you should ask of yourself and each team member: Can we keep our egos in check?
 Are we capable of admitting to mistakes, weaknesses, or insufficient knowledge?
 Can we speak openly when we disagree?
 Will we confront behavioral problems directly?
 Can we put the success of the team or organization over our own?